WPP plc: Television audience measurement

 In 2012, the Indian broadcasting NDTV filed a lawsuit against Television Audience Measurement (TAM), a joint venture of the former competitors Nielsen and Kantar Media Research which for years has provided the only TV audience measurement system in India.
 The lawsuit alleged that viewership data were manipulated in favor of broadcasters willing to provide bribes.
 WPP Plc was listed among the defendants as the holding group of Kantar and IMRB.

 The lawsuit was dismissed in its entirety on 4 March 2013.

 Work for fossil fuel companies

 WPP handles the accounts of many major oil companies.
 Asked by Reuters to disclose their client list, WPP refused to do so.
 WPP has defended its work for fossil fuel companies.
 Lawsuits have alleged that four of WPP's advertisement campaigns for fossil fuel companies have been misleading or entailed greenwashing.

 Violating the law in Vietnam

-WPP has been fined on three occasions by the Ministry of Information and Communications for advertising products on YouTube and Facebook in a manner which breached Vietnam's strict laws on cross-border advertising.
+WPP has been fined on three occasions by the Vietnamese Ministry of Information and Communications for advertising products on YouTube and Facebook in a manner which breached Vietnam's strict laws on cross-border advertising.
 The legislation is designed to combat offensive material which is intended to damage the Communist Party of Vietnam and the Government of Vietnam.
 WPP had committed various advertising violations, including inserting advertisements into intervals in the Chinese drama series Flight to You which depicted the disputed U-shaped line.